AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

   ```

 💡 **Tips**:
-* Use partial matches for flexibility
+* Start with broader criteria and narrow down gradually
-* Combine with `sort` command to organize results by interview time
+* Combine with `note` command to add observations about grouped candidates
+* Regular classification helps identify skill patterns in your candidate pool

 ⚠️ **Warning**:
 * Multiple job positions or teams in one command are not allowed